Field Sobriety Attorney Daytona Beach, FL

 - Pressure from law enforcement

 Being charged for DUI is not an easy experience, and it is an allegation that comes with real short- and long-term consequences, including hefty fines and fees, probation, license suspension, and possible terms of imprisonment.
-To put yourself in position to secure the most favorable result possible, it is in your best interest to work with defense attorneys who have the experience and insight to handle all aspects of your case, from field sobriety tests and chemical test results to administrative hearings involving your driver’s license.
+To put yourself in position to secure the most favorable result possible, it is in your best interest to work with Daytona Beach field sobriety lawyers who have the experience and insight to handle all aspects of your case, from field sobriety tests and chemical test results to administrative hearings involving your license.
 That is precisely what we do at Hager & Schwartz, P.A.